 image

 Fude DE Mannen ふでDEまんねん

-The tip is bent at a 55 degree angle so that the nib will come in contact with the surface of the paper at a proper angle and deliver ink smoothly, and Sailor advertises this fact right on the package.
+The tip is bent at a 55 degree angle so that even if you hold the pen vertically at a 90 degree angle, the nib will come in contact with the surface of the paper at a much lower angle and deliver ink smoothly.

+image